libreoss/liberator-web-frontend/CONTRIBUTING.md

 Inuitcss is built upon @csswizardry's ITCSS methodology, basics can be found at [this youtube link](https://www.youtube.com/watch?v=1OKZOV-iLj4).

-*Note:*
+**Note:**

-There is an old repository for inuitcss which isn't being used anymore.
-All references to inuitcss across liberator are considered for https://github.com/inuitcss.
+**There is an old repository for inuitcss which isn't being used anymore.
+All references to inuitcss across liberator are considered for https://github.com/inuitcss organization and repositories that belong to it.**